mad4869/todo-app-docker/README.md

 *The Flask to-do app in the port 5000*

-![Checking connection to Postgres database in the port 5432 via dbeaver](https://i.imgur.com/QdOzUHR.png) *Postgres in the port 5432, checked using dbeaver*
+![Checking connection to Postgres database in the port 5432 via dbeaver](https://i.imgur.com/QdOzUHR.png) *Postgres in the port 5432, inspected using dbeaver*

 ### 4. Run the Containers with Docker-Compose
 Another option is to run the containers simultaneously using the `docker compose` command.
 To do this, we first need to create a `docker-compose.yml` file: